scummvm/scummvm/doc/docportal/other_platforms/risc_os.rst

 RISC OS
 =============================

-This page contains all the information you need to get ScummVM up and running on the RISC operating system.
+This page contains all the information you need to get ScummVM up and running on the RISC OS operating system.

 What you'll need
 ===================

-- A system running RISC OS 5
+- A system running RISC OS 5.
+- A minimum of 64 MB RAM.
+32 MB may work in some circumstances, but is not generally recommended.
-- The `SharedUnixLibrary <https://www.riscos.info/index.php/SharedUnixLibrary>`_, `DRenderer <https://www.riscos.info/packages/LibraryDetails.html#DRendererarm>`_ and `Iconv <https://www.netsurf-browser.org/projects/iconv/>`_ modules installed.
-SharedUnixLibrary and DRenderer can be installed using `Packman <https://www.riscos.info/index.php/PackMan>`_.
+- The `SharedUnixLibrary <https://www.riscos.info/index.php/SharedUnixLibrary>`_ and `DRenderer <https://www.riscos.info/packages/LibraryDetails.html#DRendererarm>`_ modules installed.
+These can be installed using `PackMan <https://www.riscos.info/index.php/PackMan>`_.

 Installing ScummVM
 ======================================